 The Moroccan diet might be a little bit different than the ones you got used to in your home country, which might cause discomfort to some people with vulnerable digestive systems.
 To avoid any unnecessary complications you can stick to the foods that you already know; you can find restaurants that serve burgers, pizza, steak, tacos… everywhere you go, especially in the big cities; you can even find McDonald’s, Pizza Hut, KFC… However, we highly recommend that you taste Moroccan cuisine it’s highly nutritious and delicious; it would be considered a waste not to do so.

 FAQ 14: What is a Medina?

 Whenever you encounter the word Medina you should know that it means an old city.
 Within the imperial cities of Morocco, such as Fez, Marrakech, or Meknes you will find an old part of the city that belongs to old centuries and has an ancient lifestyle and architecture.
-The Medina of Fez for example, which is listed as a world heritage site by UNESCO still preserves buildings from the medieval period (7th 8th 9th centuries) and it’s characterized by narrow streets that seem like labyrinths.
+The Medina of Fez for example, which is a UNESCO world heritage site still preserves buildings from the medieval period (7th 8th 9th centuries).
+The most important charachteristc of the median is the narrow streets that seem like labyrinths.

 FAQ 15: What is a Riad?